nushackers/notes-to-cs-freshmen-from-the-future/CONTRIBUTING.md

     - [ ] Why you think the item is great
     - [ ] What relevance it has to the section/list
 (Feel free to leave this out if it is obvious).

+## How to contribute

+- Create a new fork of the document.
+- In your own fork, edit the document and commit it.
+    - If you're unfamiliar with markdown, try [this](https://www.markdowntutorial.com).
+- Create a Pull Request (PR) to the main document.
+See the Pull Request Checklist below.
+- We'll try to approve it as soon as possible!